 Current IMF-Supported Program

 Afghanistan is one of the poorest countries in the world and relies heavily on donor grants to fund development and security spending.
-Per capita income for 2011 is estimated at about US$530, and the country ranks well below its neighbors on most human development indicators.
-Nevertheless, some progress has been made in recent years toward the country’s political, economic, and social transformation.
+Per capita income for 2012 is estimated at about US$680, and the country ranks well below its neighbors on most human development indicators.
+Nevertheless, progress has been made in recent years toward the country’s political, economic, and social transformation.

-The authorities have taken some steps to lay the foundation for economic stability and growth, despite a very difficult security situation and the challenges associated with building political and economic institutions.
-As a result, economic activity has been robust, with real GDP growth averaging more than 10 percent annually over the past five years (8 percent in 2010/11), and inflation moderating.
+The authorities have taken steps to lay the foundation for economic stability and growth, despite a very difficult security situation and the challenges associated with building political and economic institutions.
+As a result, economic activity has been robust, with real GDP growth averaging more than 10 percent annually over the past five years, and inflation moderating.
 Improved economic performance and reforms implemented in key areas enabled Afghanistan to qualify for debt relief under the Heavily Indebted Poor Country Initiative in January 2010, leading to a 96 percent reduction in Afghanistan’s 2006 stock of external debt of nearly US$12 billion.